Zhang Jian (footballer)

-Zhang Jian (张健; born 28 February 1989) is a Chinese footballer who currently plays for Shanxi Longjin in the China League Two.
+Zhang Jian (张健; born 28 February 1989) is a Chinese former footballer.

 Club career

 Zhang Jian started his professional football career in 2006 when he joined Chongqing Lifan for the 2006 Chinese Super League campaign.

 On 15 December 2011, Zhang transferred to Chinese Super League side Beijing Guoan.
 In July 2013, Zhang was loaned to China League Two side Hebei Zhongji until 31 December 2013.

 On 16 July 2015, Zhang transferred to China League One side Wuhan Zall.

 On 22 January 2016, Zhang transferred to fellow China League One side Dalian Transcendence.

 Career statistics

 Statistics accurate as of match played 31 December 2020.